sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Economics
     - What is Infrastructure?
 Long lived capital assets.
-    - due to covid, production has shifted from unorganized to organized.
+    - due to Covid, production has shifted from unorganized to organized.